 Giacchino’s work in video games sparked the interest of J.J.
 Abrams, and thus began their long-standing relationship that would lead to scores for the hit television series Alias and Lost, and the feature films Mission Impossible III, Star Trek, Super 8 and Star Trek Into Darkness.

 Additional projects include collaborations with Disney Imagineering on music for Space Mountain, Star Tours (with John Williams) and the Ratatouille ride in Disneyland Paris.
 Giacchino also was the musical director of the 81st Annual Academy Awards®.
 His music can be heard in concert halls internationally with Star Trek, Star Trek Into Darkness and Ratatouille films being performed live-to-picture with a full orchestra.

 This past year, Giacchino’s music could be heard in Zootopia, Star Trek Beyond, Dr. Strange, and the newly released Rogue One which marked the first score to be composed for a Star Wars film following John Williams.
-Giacchino’s upcoming projects for 2017 include War for the Planet of the Apes, Spider-Man Homecoming and The Book of Henry.
+Giacchino’s upcoming projects for 2017 include War for the Planet of the Apes, Spider-Man Homecoming and Pixar’s Coco.

 Giacchino serves as the Governor of the Music Branch of the Academy of Motion Picture Arts and Sciences and sits on the advisory board of Education Through Music Los Angeles.

 Video compilation edited by Marc Delforte